kybu/headless-selenium-for-win/README.md

 tests.
 It might cause tests to fail because such window needs to hold user focus.
 That is the case with IE at least.

-In Linux world, this is solved by running browsers in a frame-buffer.
+In Linux world, this is solved by running browsers in a virtual frame-buffer.
 Similar approach can be taken on Windows platform as well.

-Contrary to popular believe, Windows is fully multi-user OS system.
-On top of that, it supports virtual desktops even though it is not very often compared to Linux desktop environments.
+Contrary to popular believe, Windows is fully multi-user OS.
+On top of that, it supports virtual desktops even though it is not very often used compared to Linux desktop environments.

 This application uses virtual desktops to run web browsers in so that they do not disturb the main user desktop.

+# Internet Explorer

+When using IE, please pay full attention to configure the driver correctly.
+All necessary details can be found at https://code.google.com/p/selenium/wiki/InternetExplorerDriver in the 'Required Configuration' section.

 # Basic Ruby example